Winter Night's Dream

 Winter Night's Dream (Winternachtstraum) is a 1935 German romantic comedy film directed by Géza von Bolváry and starring Magda Schneider, Wolf Albach-Retty, and Richard Romanowsky.
+It was shot at the Johannisthal Studios in Berlin and on location at the resort town of Garmisch-Partenkirchen in Bavaria.
+The film's sets were designed by the art director Emil Hasler.

+Synopsis

 While accompanying her employer to a resort, a secretary falls in love with a ski instructor.

-It was filmed at the resort town of Garmisch-Partenkirchen in Bavaria.
-The film's sets were designed by Emil Hasler.